dvdtrsnk/Lets-get-Schwifty/README.md

 - **Caching:** Using CoreData for caching data, allowing for fast retrieval and seamless updates.

+- **Image Optimization:** To reduce downloaded data volume, the app makes use of "SwiftUI Cached async image" for efficient image loading.

 - **Dependency Injection:** Dependency injection is handled using the Resolver library, ensuring modularity and testability.

-- **Image Optimization:** To reduce downloaded data volume, the app makes use of "SwiftUI Cached async image" for efficient image loading.
+- **Unit Tests:** Unit tests that are using Mock Objects injected via Resolver and Protocols (Dependency Inversion Principle.

 ## Dependencies
 - [Resolver](https://github.com/hmlongco/Resolver): Dependency injection library used to manage dependencies.